List of Sharpe series characters: Isabella Harper

+Teresa Moreno

-Teresa MorenoTeresa Moreno (died 27 December 1813) is a fictional character in the novels of Bernard Cornwell.
+Teresa Moreno (died 27 December 1813) is a fictional character in the novels of Bernard Cornwell.
 She is a Spanish partisan and the first wife of Richard Sharpe.

 Teresa Moreno is the daughter of wealthy Spanish border landowner and one time partisan Cesar Moreno.
 She first appears in Sharpe's Gold, in the aftermath of a French attack on the village of Casteljada, in which her brother Ramon is tortured and she herself raped.
 This, in addition to the earlier rape and murder of her mother by the French, fuels her desire for revenge and led to her becoming a leader of a guerrilla force, with the nom de guerre "La Aguja", or "The Needle", after the stiletto knife which is her weapon of choice.

 Sharpe takes Teresa hostage to ensure the safety of his men as they escape from the partisan El Catolico.
 They fall in love, despite Teresa's engagement to El Catolico and form an alliance which delivers to Sharpe the Spanish gold he has been tasked to collect and grants to Teresa leadership of the partisans.

 The couple are separated for over a year, until Teresa finds Sharpe in the aftermath of the storming of Ciudad Rodrigo and reveals that she has given birth to their daughter Antonia, in the French held city of Badajoz (Sharpe's Company).

 The British are about to besiege the city and Sharpe is determined to be first over the wall to protect his new family.
 He is foiled by his bitter enemy Sergeant Obadiah Hakeswill, who plans to rape and murder Teresa.
 Sharpe and his close friend Sergeant Patrick Harper only just arrive in time to prevent the crime.
 Teresa and Sharpe are married the next morning.

 Eighteen months later Teresa and her partisans are involved with Sharpe in an operation to remove a murderous gang of deserters, including Hakeswill, from a remote mountain village.
 Hakeswill escapes and murders Teresa (Sharpe's Enemy).

 Her daughter is adopted by Teresa's brother, Ramon and, as far as is known, never meets her father again.

 In the TV adaptations, she was portrayed by Assumpta Serna.